tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 ClientHelloOuterAAD is computed as described in {{authenticating-outer}}, but
-again using the second ClientHelloOuter.
+again using the updated ClientHelloOuter.
 Note that the HPKE context maintains a
 sequence number, so this operation internally uses a fresh nonce for each AEAD
 operation.
 Reusing the HPKE context avoids an attack described in
 {{flow-hrr-hijack}}.